vplesko/OrbLang/docs/pages/advanced_concepts_id_type_and_raw.md

 ## Raw

-`raw` is a list that can contain almost anything that can be expressed in Orb.
+`raw` is a resizable list that can contain almost anything that can be expressed in Orb.
 Most commonly, it represents unprocessed Orb code.

 As we've learned by now, the code we write consists of `raw` values.
 However, they quickly get processed into something else by the compiler.
-To surpress this behavour, you need to escape them.
+To suppress this behavour, you need to escape them.

 ```
     # the escaped code will not be executed